 “The baked pie crust was one of the best I’ve ever made and I’m serious about pastry.
 Thanks for rescuing me from a pieless future.”

-I’ve tested the best gluten free pie crust recipe with various gluten free flours to find out definitively which one works best.
-Unfortunately, not all gluten free flours are created equal, and different combinations of starches means vastly different results.
+I’ve tested the best gluten-free pie crust recipe with various gluten-free flours to find out definitively which one works best.
+Unfortunately, not all GF flours are created equal, and different combinations of starches means vastly different results.

-Freezing pastry: If you need to make your pie in advance, all of these gluten free pie crusts may be frozen.
-Once the traditional gluten free dough has been mixed together, wrap securely in plastic wrap and freeze the disc until ready to roll out.
+If you need to make your pie in advance, all of these gluten-free pie crusts may be frozen.
+Once the dough has been mixed together, wrap securely in plastic wrap and freeze the disc until ready to roll out.

-Alternatively, roll and place crust in a pie dish and freeze the shell until ready for your favorite gluten free filling.
+Alternatively, roll and place the crust in a pie dish and freeze the shell until ready for your favorite filling.
 Just be sure it’s wrapped securely to protect it from ice crystals forming.

 The almond flour, Chex, and pecan nut pie crusts may also be frozen after baking and cooling completely.